Are you venturing into the corporate world and are wondering what should be the appropriate business structure for your business?

 A partnership, however, can be initiated only if there are at least two members.

-In addition, an LLC can have other partnerships, corporations, or another LLC as part of its operations.
+Also, an LLC can have other partnerships, corporations, or another LLC as part of its operations.
 Foreign individuals and businesses can be owners of the LLC.
 In a partnership, other businesses cannot act as partners.

-In a general partnership, business operations have higher dependability on its owners.
+In a general partnership, business operations have higher dependability on their owners.
 For instance, if any of your partners quit due to death or for any other reason, the partnership is dissolved.
 Though you may continue your business operations with other partners, you’ll need to form a new partnership.

 This is one of the biggest differences between an LLC and a partnership.

 A single partner can act on behalf of the partnership.
 Because of the actions of one partner, other partners can be personally responsible for debts and negligence.

 The partners have unlimited liability.
 Therefore, in the case of a lawsuit, partners can lose their car, home, or even personal assets if the business assets are insufficient for the recovery of debts.

 In an LLC, members have limited liability against lawsuits.
 Hence, an LLC member’s assets may not be used to cover the company’s debts.
 An LLC is responsible for paying the business debts in the following circumstances: